Community Voice Fellows Program: Facilitators Training Master Class

 - Story Collection.
-Students will then use their newly acquired Digital Storytelling skills to work with individuals selected by the Anacostia Community Museum to tell their own stories of community change.
+Students will then use their newly acquired Digital Storytelling skills to work community partners to tell their own stories of change.

-Digital stories created will be included in public screenings at American University, the Anacostia Community Museum, and other venues to be determined.
-Selected works may also be included in a future exhibit at the Anacostia Community Museum.
+Digital stories created will be included in public screenings at American University and other venues in Washington, D.C.

 2016 Fellows' Community Stories